Installation and setup. Cloud services.

 For live trading, it has several advantages to run Zorro not at home, but on a virtual private server (VPS) hosted by a commercial service provider.
 You'll have a fast and reliable online connection to the broker, regardless how bad your internet is at home, and can access Zorro from anywhere.
 VPS are available from many providers for a small fee,

-like $20 or $30 per month.
+like $20 per month.
 It's recommended to select a large and reliable company, like 1&1,

 Google, or Amazon, for hosting a trading VPS.
 Amazon offers its EC2™ servers even free during the first year.
 The setup

-- Order a cloud server with Windows Server 2012 or 2016 OS.
+- Order a cloud server with Windows Server 2012, 2016, or 2019.
 You'll usually receive a server IP, a login name (normally "Administrator"), and a password from your provider.
 With Amazon you have to generate a key pair for

 decrypting the password.
 You'll be walked through the procedure.